itsmeow/Spicetify-Canvas/README.md

 #### Getting the branch number

 Next, you need to find the CEF branch for your Spotify version.
 Spotify lists these relations [here](https://www.spotify.com/us/opensource/).
 If you hover over the "CEF version" link for your Spotify version, it links to a URL that looks like this `https://bitbucket.org/chromiumembedded/cef/get/4430.tar.bz2`.

+**Update: it appears Spotify is not as actively updating the relations anymore.
+Use the commit method instead of the branch method.
+4430 in particular is picky about versions.
+Use `7a604aa` as your checkout commit for Spotify 1.1.60.668.**

 The number you want is the number before `.tar.bz2`.
 As of current, that branch number is `4430` in Chromium version `90.0.4430.93` for Spotify `1.1.60.668`.

 You can verify you have the correct version by enabling devtools in spicetify `spicetify enable-devtool apply`, right clicking somewhere, press "Show Chrome Tools", and then click the `chrome://version` link.
 The CEF and chromium version should match.

+If you really want precision (sometimes Spotify will break on a newer version despite being on the same branch, due to how CEF's versioning works), use a commit instead.

+#### Using a commit instead

+In the `chrome://version` menu (explanation above), find the CEF version.
+After the first `+`, there is a `g`, then a commit hash, then another `+`.
+Get the string of letters and numbers between `+g` and `+chromium`.

+This will be your checkout argument that you will use later.

 #### Setup